Avanhellemont/markdown-challenge-2/README.md

 * you need help

 ### A funny story
-I had a rabbit that iranized you my dog.
-He had a fear of punk.
-A real little moth.
-#### My dog's nose didn't come out unscathed.
-He almost had a third nostril
+I had a dwarf rabbit that bullied my dog, a German Shepherd. when my dog ​​approached my rabbit, the latter would come out of its cage and chase the dog through the house.
+He even climbed onto the couch in pursuit of the dog.
+A real little tint this rabbit with the punk crest.
+One day, he even almost gave my dog ​​a third nostril.
+#### Anyway, my rabbit scared my dog

+---

 [<< previous](https://github.com/sachajeunejean/markdown-challenge) || [TANGUY](https://github.com/TanguyC0/markdown-challenge) || [next >>](https://github.com/GeorisVal/markdown-challenge)